angelcerveraroldan/cryptography-scala/README.md

 There is also `src/main/scala/math`, since this project main objective was to learn, I decided that it would be better to use no math libs, and to implement as much as possible here.

-`src/main/notes`, here is a companion md file for all classes `src/main/scala/math` and also for all algorithms in `src/main/scala/algorithms`
+`src/main/notes`, here is a companion md file for all classes in `src/main/scala/math` and also for all algorithms in `src/main/scala/algorithms`

 ```